-IPv6 When enabled, the IOLAN will send out a Router Solicitation message.
-If a address(es) and configuration parameters based on the information contained in the advertisement.
+When enabled, the IOLAN will send out a Router Solicitation message.
+If a Router Advertisement message is received, the IOLAN will configure the IPv6 address(es) and configuration parameters based on the information contained in the advertisement.
 If no Router Advertisement message is received, the IOLAN will attempt to connect to a DHCPv6 server to obtain IPv6 addresses and other configuration parameters.